socalrug/hackathon-2021-04/README.md

 * All participants must [register for the event](https://www.eventbrite.com/e/ocrug-virtual-data-science-hackathon-tickets-144355327671) and have a valid ticket to attend.
 * All participants must abide by the [OCRUG Code of Conduct](https://github.com/ocrug/hackathon-2021-04/blob/master/code-of-conduct.md), including the [R Consortium and the R Community Code of Conduct](https://wiki.r-consortium.org/view/R_Consortium_and_the_R_Community_Code_of_Conduct).
 * Please immediately report any Code of Conduct violations to the event organizers.
-* All participant must check-in by 01:00 PM on Saturday and attend the Introduction session to be eligible to participate and for award consideration.
+* All participant must check-in (log into the Zoom meeting) by 01:00 PM on Saturday and attend the Introduction session to be eligible to participate and for award consideration.
 * Though this is an R focused event, participants are free to use any programming language or tool for their work.
 * Participants are free to work on their projects as they'd like on their own schedules, though we highly encourage participants to attend all working sessions to maximize team and group interactions.
 * We ask that the final submissions from the teams are a result of *work performed during the event*.
 Please do not use any previous work you or others may have produced as part of team submissions.